 Some academic regulations afford you the opportunity to request certain actions be taken.
-In these instances the university provides structured policies & procedures by which requests can be submitted, reviewed, and decisions rendered.
+In these instances the university provides structured policies and procedures by which requests can be submitted, reviewed, and decisions rendered.

 Maintaining regular contact with your academic advisor is key to ensuring you are making progress towards earning your degree.
 The university also provides online tools for students to track their degree requirements.
-Login to your Online Services, access the Student Records menu, and choose the MyDegrees link to check your degree progress.
+Login to MyOSU and under My Student Stuff choose the MyDegrees link to check your degree progress.

-The institutional requirements for baccalaureate degrees are described in Academic Regulation 25.
-In addition to institutional requirements students must meet college and departmental requirements for a baccalaureate degree.
+Institutional requirements for baccalaureate degrees are described in Academic Regulation 25.
+In addition to institutional requirements, students must meet college and departmental requirements for a baccalaureate degree.

 Requests for substitutions should be submitted to the appropriate authority as stated in Academic Regulation 28.

-As stated in Academic Regulation 29 attendance at graduation exercises is optional and attending students are responsible for declaring whether or not they will attend commencement.
-For further details visit the Graduation section of this site.
+As stated in Academic Regulation 29, attendance at graduation exercises is optional and attending students are responsible for declaring whether or not they will attend commencement.
+For further details, visit the Graduation section of this website.

 Academic regulations 26 and 27 govern the requirements for the awarding of additional baccalaureate degrees or credentials.